 When folks set out to farm hemp, they have a vision in their mind: a hard season’s work, a healthy hemp crop, and fair compensation for their efforts.
 Just like many things though, hemp farming typically plays out differently than we think it will in our minds.
-One of the many unexpected obstacles for newer hemp farmers to overcome are the many pests that plague hemp.
+One of the many unexpected obstacles for newer hemp farmers to overcome is the many pests that plague hemp.
 The Russet Mite ranks near the top of that list.

+Russet Mites can’t be seen by the human eye unless you have a magnification of over 10x.
 Since our vision can’t help identify the problem, diagnosis requires observation of symptoms in affected plants.
 At first, the symptoms mimic those of a plant that simply has a pH or nutrient imbalance.

 Russet Mites feed on sap from plants, essentially robbing them of much-needed nutrients.
 As a result, you may start noticing that your plants’ growth slows or even comes to a screeching halt.
 This will affect your plants’ ability to develop flowers when harvest time comes around.
 Even if you do have flowers though, flower resin is a Russet Mite’s bread and butter: their favorite food!

 According to one Royal Queen Seeds article, Russet Mite infestations are, “usually characterized by yellowing foliage and stems, curling and/or drooping leaves, and stunted growth.
 Foliage affected by these mites might appear glossy or wet-looking, while buds will begin to brown and eventually die.”